 Medicine Schools in Connecticut

-As a degree choice, Medicine is the 11th most popular major in the state.
+A Medicine major is the 7th most popular major in this state.

 Education Levels of Medicine Majors in Connecticut